zachchong/tp/README.md

 List all interviews for a contact

 `listInterview i/PERSON_INDEX`

+### Add Category to Contact
+Add a person identified by the index number used in the displayed person list to one or more categories.

+`addCat i/INDEX [c/CATEGORY]...`

+### Delete Category from Contact
+Delete a person identified by the index number used in the displayed person list from one or more categories.

+`deleteCat i/INDEX [c/CATEGORY]...`

+### Display upcoming Interview
+Displays the next scheduled interview for the reporter among all interviews in the contact book.

+`nextInterview`

 ## Acknowledge Source
 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).